migramirez2/Harmony-ONE/progress/konstantin-potapov.md

+2024-01-22 Mon: This week i fixed bugs on devnet with concurrent map access and block insertion.
+In collaboration with Diego, we successfully launched the devnet with external validators.

+---

 2024-01-15 Mon: This week, I fixed the "block exists" issue which no more leads to a node stuck on the devnet.
 Additionally i am investigating an issue related to a buggy validator state on the mainnet node.

 ---